 What is a digital nomad?
 Definition from Wikipedia – “Digital nomads are a type of people who use telecommunications technologies to earn a living and, more generally, conduct their lives in a nomadic manner.
 Such workers often work remotely from foreign countries, coffee shops, public libraries, co-working spaces, or recreational vehicles.
-This is often accomplished through the use of devices that have wireless Internet capabilities.”
+It is often accomplished through the use of devices that have wireless Internet capabilities.”

 Digital nomad, traveler, working remotely from where ever you want are the words we have heard a lot in the past year.
 These possibilities sound like a dream to all of us who love exploring the world.
 But do we have to fit in one description and do we have to be digital nomads to be able to live a life full of travels?
 I believe not!
-The Internet is filled with articles and blogs about the topic – “How to become a digital nomad”, “How to quit your 9-5 office job”, “10 skills you need to work remotely”, “digital nomad jobs” and so on.
+The Internet is filled with articles and blogs about the topic – “How to become a digital nomad,” “How to quit your 9-5 office job”, “10 skills you need to work remotely”, “digital nomad jobs” and so on.
 It might sound perfect to be able to move somewhere to SEA and sip on a freshly made juice that cost you nickels while your work on your Mac with the sound of the waves in the background.
 But most of us don’t have the skills nor desire to live in SEA despite the low living costs.
-Most of us have and some of us want to stay behind, to make those huge corporate wheels go around, pay our high taxes (have to, not want to) and use our vacation money to go on short cityscapes and three weeks vacation in the summertime.
-But remember also this – working remotely or have a digital nomad job doesn’t mean you have to become a digital nomad – it basically means that you have the possibility to work from where ever you want.
-THAT appeals to me – “to have the possibility”.
+Most of us have, and some of us want to stay behind, to make those huge corporate wheels go around, pay our high taxes (have to, not want to) and use our vacation money to go on short cityscapes and three weeks vacation in the summertime.
+But also remember this – working remotely or have a digital nomad job doesn’t mean you have to become a digital nomad – it means that you can work from where ever you want.
+THAT appeals to me – “to have the possibility.”

-My motto is – “You don’t have to do anything that doesn’t appeal to you”.
+My motto is – “You don’t have to do anything that doesn’t appeal to you.”
 Be critical about the information you find on the net.
-I say “If it sounds too good to be true, it is probably not true”.
+I say “If it sounds too good to be true, it is probably not true.”

-Here is what I see most on the net – Get these or these skills and you are ready to go.
+Here is what I see most on the net – Get these or these skills, and you are ready to go.
 Yay!!

 But, nay… Now comes the hardest part and unless you know something about marketing and are good at building a social network, you may just as well stay at your desk in the office and forget all about your easy-peasy perfect life as a digital nomad.
-I have learned a few things about marketing and it takes time to build your brand, to attract the clients you need and want, make them chose you – and most importantly build a network with those who can help you on your way to reaching your dream.
+I have learned a few things about marketing, and it takes time to build your brand, to attract the clients you need and want, make them chose you – and most importantly build a network with those who can help you on your way to reaching your dream.

 But, if you still want to pursue a lifestyle of a digital nomad, you will probably have to learn new skills, marketing, networking and more – it’s just as easy as that.
 Becoming a digital nomad might not be for everyone, but how about an online business on the side?
 If you seriously consider an online business I recommend you to check our Sharon Gourlay’s blog Digital Nomad Wannabe – she has tons of free useful information and holds courses as well.